 Some of the heads of fathers' households, when they arrived at the house of the LORD which is in Jerusalem, offered willingly for the house of God to restore it on its foundation.Ezra 2:68(NASB)

 Following the 70 year long Babylonian captivity, there were three main occasions when Jewish exiles returned to Jerusalem.
-The first group of returnees came back with Zerubbabel and a great caravan of people accompanied him.
+The first group of returnees came back with Zerubbabel, when a great caravan of people accompanied him.
 The important issue that faced this group was the rebuilding of the Temple so that sacrifices could once again be made to the Lord, as the Law commanded.

 It was only a small percentage of Jews who chose to return to the land of promise with Zerubbabel.
 Many of the exiles had built houses, produced families, planted vineyards, and become prosperous in various Persian cities.
-Life had become increasingly easy and a large number of their fellow Jews preferred the fleshpots of pagan society with which they had become accustomed, to the prospect of hard work in the land of Israel.
+Life had become increasingly easy, and a large number of their fellow Jews preferred the fleshpots of pagan society with which they had become accustomed, rather than the prospect of hard work in the land of Israel.

 May the elders of our churches in this generation, husbands in their home, and the men of today, recognise the responsibilities they have in giving guidance to the younger generation and influencing a right attitude towards the things of God.
 May we all openly demonstrate our joy of the Lord, develop a cheerful disposition, and be willing to offer all we have and all we are to the God of our salvation.

 Heavenly Father, thank You for the book of Ezra and the important lessons that we can learn from its pages.
-I pray that the Church of today would review its dedication to You and that church elders, husbands, and fathers, would set an example as mature men of God who rejoice in the Lord, are cheerful in their gifts and giving, and set a real example on holy living to their wives and the younger generation.
+I pray that the Church of today would review its dedication to You.
+May church elders, husbands, and fathers, set an example as mature men of God who rejoice in the Lord, are cheerful in their giving, and live holy lives unto You.
 May all Your people recognise the priorities we need to implement in our lives, by making You the centre of our lives and families.
-Keep me low at the Cross and help me maintain a witness of prayer and praise in all I say and do.
+Keep me low at the Cross, and help me maintain a witness of prayer and praise in all I say and do.
 This I ask in Jesus' name, AMEN.